BetterThanTomorrow/calva-cljs-testbed/README.md

 - Build and run a VSIX and verify that the `Hello World` command, as mentioned above, works.

 ## Running the Extension

+These instructions may change for different methods of building the extension, and the different processes may be mentioned in the respective sections below.

 1. Run `npm install`.
 2. Run `npm run compile-cljs`.
 This must be done before running the `watch-ts` script since the TypeScript needs to be able to import the compiled CLJS from `src/cljs-lib/src/calva`.